-(Formerly VPA 3562) 3 credits, 3 hours Pre-requisite: VPA 151 a basic knowledge and practice of Music Theory as applied to the keyboard for students who completed Fundamentals of Music at the Piano 1.
+Fundamentals of Music Theory at the Piano II is designed to further develop a basic knowledge and practice of Music Theory as applied to the keyboard for students who completed Fundamentals of Music at the Piano 1.
 Minor scales, augmented and diminished intervals and chords, musical forms, non-harmonic tones and more advanced keyboard harmony will be covered.
 Ear training and dictation will be included, as well as more advanced digital sampling.